Skip to main content

 Revenue Isn't the Only Variable

 Raising prices can help, but if you don't know true cost per job, you might be undercharging some and overcharging others.
 Worse, you might be losing 8–15% to hidden payroll leakage and not know it.
-Profit improvement starts with labour visibility, then pricing and process.
+Profit improvement starts with labor visibility, then pricing and process.

-What "Labour Visibility" Means
+What "Labor Visibility" Means

 • Every hour has a home — Job-coded time (or clear non-billable codes).
 No unallocated hours.